system-zero/system-zero/data/docs/la.md

   - standard keywords and functions can not be redefined and reassigned

-  - function arguments that are memory types (like strings, arrays and maps), are passed by reference and so can be modified by the callee function
+  - function arguments that are memory types (like strings, arrays and maps), are passed by reference and so can be modified by the called function

   - valid identifiers are [_a-zA-Z] and may include digits after the leading byte (with an exception to map members that may start with a digit)